ipmg33/ipmg33.github.io/Relatorio2.md

 ### Setup a venue

-The admin will be configure the services available in the venue for the user to take a number.
+The admin will configure the services available in the venue for the user to take a number.

 As pre-condition: